Introduction to Bitwise Operators in PHP

 Conclusion

-Above we have covered all the basic bitwise operations that are used in PHP.
+Above, we have covered all the basic bitwise operations used in PHP.
 As their name suggests, they can operate only on each bit of its input and not on whole numbers.
-They are still used in modern coding as they have a few advantages over the present join since data storing and fetching is relatively lesser and hence boosts the performance too.
+They are still used in modern coding as they have a few advantages over the present join since data storing and fetching is relatively lesser and boosts performance too.

 Recommended Articles

 This is a guide to Bitwise Operators in PHP.
-Here we discuss the basic concept, different bitwise operators in PHP with examples and syntax.
+Here we discuss the basic concept and different bitwise operators in PHP with examples and syntax.
 You can also go through our other related articles to learn more –